 Herbert went to sea in the summer of 1769, seeing service at Jamaica as a captain’s servant aboard the Dunkirk 60, Captain Walter Stirling, which ship flew the broad pennant of Commodore Arthur Forrest before that officer died in May 1770.
 In 1771 he removed to the Achilles 60, Captain Richard Collins, which arrived on the Jamaican station that summer.
 He then spent eight months aboard the Diana 32, Captain Henry Davis, and remaining at Jamaica he saw further service aboard the Seaford 20, Captain Richard Collins, on which he was rated a midshipman before she was paid off in the early summer of 1775.

-In the autumn of 1775 he joined the Centurion 50, Captain Richard Braithwaite, which went out to North America and was present on 8 December 1776 at the occupation of Rhode Island, and served with Vice-Admiral Lord Howe’s fleet at New York.
+In the summer of 1775 he joined the Centurion 50, Captain Richard Braithwaite, which went out to North America and was present on 8 December 1776 at the occupation of Rhode Island, and served with Vice-Admiral Lord Howe’s fleet at New York.
 After participating in the manoeuvres with the French fleet off Rhode Island in August 1778 she sailed that autumn with Commodore William Hotham’s squadron to reinforce the Leeward Islands, seeing action at the Battle of St. Lucia on 15 December.

 Herbert was commissioned lieutenant on 22 September 1779 and saw further service under his half-brother, Captain John Nott, aboard the Centaur 74, being present at the Battle of Fort Royal on 29 April 1781 when Captain Nott was fatally wounded.